EddieAbbondanzio/eddieabbondanz.io/content/about.md

 <img src="/img/about/me.jpg" style="height: 480px; width: auto;">

 Welcome!
 My name's Eddie Abbondanzio, and this is my personal blog.
 I'm a software developer who loves to work on his own projects whenever possible.
 I graduated from the University of Maine in Orono in 2018 with a BS in Computer Science.
-I'm currently employed full time.
+I'm currently self-employed as an automotive detailer and run my own business: <a href="https://edsautodetailing.com">Ed's Auto Detailing</a>.
 Blog posts will cover anything from software architecture, design patterns, web development, and occasionally updates from working on my cars.

 ## Hobbies

-* Anything automotive (detailing, restoration, mods, etc..)
+-   Anything automotive (detailing, restoration, mods, etc..)
-* Software development (front-end, back-end, you name it).
+-   Software development (front-end, back-end, you name it).
-* Running
+-   Running
-* Cooking
+-   Cooking
-* Long walks on the beach...
+-   Long walks on the beach...
 Oh woops, wrong site.

-Projects
+## Projects
----

 I always have several projects in progress.
 I like staying busy, and seeing what I can come up with.
 While it may seem contradictive to my career, I prefer to drive older vehicles.
 During the summer I cruise around in a 1993 Honda Civic (EG hatch), and during the harsh Maine winters I blast around in the snow in my trusty 2000 Jeep Cherokee (XJ).